 Read: How to Ask for Help When You’re Struggling

-Support is available, and reaching out to a therapist can be a meaningful step toward finding peace during the holiday season.
-We have locations in Woodstock, Illinois, Lake in the Hills, Illinois, and Elgin, Illinois.
+Reaching out to a therapist can be a meaningful step toward finding peace during the holiday season.
+We have locations in Woodstock, Illinois, Lake in the Hills, Illinois, and Elgin, Illinois, and offer online therapy throughout Illinois.
 If you are in need of someone to help, please consider giving us a call at (815) 345-3400.